dangarfield/event-scheduler/README.md

 - DONE - Add more fields (notes and classroom size)
 - DONE - Make links specific to each attendee
-- Ensure admin update saves size and notes
+- DONE - Ensure admin update saves size and notes
-- Styling and colouring
+- DONE - Tweak styling and colouring
+- Add instructions and a little more detail